Bayesian Matrix Decomposition and Applications: Monte Carlo (MC) Methods

 \subsection{Gibbs Sampler}

-Gibbs sampling was introduced by Turchin \citep{turchin1971computation} and later by brothers Geman and Geman \citep{geman1984stochastic} in the context of image restoration.
-The Geman brothers named the algorithm after the physicist J. W. Gibbs, some eight decades after his death, in reference to an analogy between the sampling algorithm and statistical physics.
+Gibbs sampling was first introduced by \citet{turchin1971computation} and later popularized by the brothers Geman and Geman \citep{geman1984stochastic} in the context of image restoration.
+They named the algorithm after the physicist \textit{J. Willard Gibbs}---roughly eight decades after his death---as an homage to the analogy between the sampling procedure and concepts in statistical physics.

-Gibbs sampling is applicable when the joint distribution is not explicitly known or is challenging to sample from directly.
-Instead, it relies on the known and easily samplable conditional distribution of each variable.
-A Gibbs sampler sequentially generates a draw from the distribution of each parameter or variable in turn, conditional on the current values of the other parameters or variables.
-Therefore, a Gibbs sampler is a componentwise algorithm.
-In our example, given some data $\mathcalX$ and a probability distribution $p(\btheta \mid \mathcalX, \balpha)$ parameterized by $\btheta = \{\theta_1, \theta_2, \ldots, \theta_D\}$.
-We can successively draw samples from the distribution by sampling from

-where $\btheta_{-i}^{(t-1)}$ is all current values of $\btheta$ in the $(t-1)$-th iteration except for $\theta_i^{(t-1)}$.
-If we sample sufficiently long, these $\theta_i$ values will be random samples from the distribution $p$.
-If we sample new values in turn for each parameter $\theta_i$ from Equation~\eqref{equation:gibbs_thetai_t}, we will eventually converge to draws from the posterior $p(\btheta \mid \mathcalX, \balpha)$.
-When doing this Gibbs sampler, we also have to discard the first $k$ draws since it takes a while to converge (i.e., \textit{burn-in}).
-And because the consecutive draws are correlated, we only use every $j$-th sample (i.e., \textit{thinning}).